xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

 It happens quite often that user wants to see something deep inside the building.
 Navigation inside of the building might get complicated quite easily but if you can cut the building and see inside it makes user's life much easier.
 This is also built in the viewer by default.
-You can either set the clipping plane yourself with {@link xViewer#clip clip()} method if you pass point on the plane and normal of the plane to the method or you can let user to define clipping plane interactively if you call the method with no arguments.
-Use {@link xViewer#unclip unclip()} method than to discard clipping entirely.
+You can either set the clipping plane yourself with {@link Viewer#clip clip()} method if you pass point on the plane and normal of the plane to the method or you can let user to define clipping plane interactively if you call the method with no arguments.
+Use {@link Viewer#unclip unclip()} method than to discard clipping entirely.

 	<button onclick="if (viewer) viewer.clip();">Interactive clipping</button>
     <button onclick="if (viewer) viewer.unclip();">Unclip</button>